AdobeDocs/audience-manager.en/help/using/features/administration/administration-overview.md

 The options under the [!UICONTROL Administration] menu let you create Audience Manager users and assign them to groups.
 You can also view limits (traits, segments, destinations, and [!UICONTROL AlgoModels]).

 Enterprise customers using [!DNL Audience Manager] need one data management platform for all of their data, but must be able to control the visibility of the different data elements to specific business units.
-You can accomplish this using group permissions, also referred to as [!UICONTROL Role-Based Access Control (RBAC)].
+You can accomplish this using group permissions, also referred to as [!UICONTROL Role-Based Access Control] ([!UICONTROL RBAC]).

 [!DNL Audience Manager] uses groups to assign permissions.
 Permissions are not assigned at the user level.
 Group permissions are tied to objects (traits, segments, etc.) and to actions you can perform on those objects (edit, view, etc.).